kjkuan/Shell-DSL/README.md

 DESCRIPTION
 ===========
-`Shell::DSL` is a module that provides a shell-like experience for running external commands and redirecting their I/O's.
+`Shell::DSL` is a module that provides a shell-like experience for running external commands (without shell's interpretation) and redirecting their I/O's.
 A command's standard output can be captured, and commands can be connected to form a pipeline easily.

 **NOTE:** This module is not thread-safe.